Miss Supranational 2022

 Miss Supranational 2022 was the 13th edition of the Miss Supranational pageant, held on 15 July 2022, at Strzelecki Park Amphitheater in Nowy Sącz, Poland.
 Chanique Rabe of Namibia crowned Lalela Mswane of South Africa at the end of the event.
 This edition marked the first back to back win for contestants from Africa, and the first Black woman who won Miss Supranational.

 Background

 Location and date

-On 26 April 2022, Gerhard Parzutka von Lipinski, the president of Miss and Mister Supranational, announced that 13th edition of the Miss Supranational competition would return to Nowy Sacz in the Małopolska region in June and July, and the final night would be held on 15 July 2022.
+On 26 April 2022, Gerhard Parzutka von Lipinski, the president of Miss and Mister Supranational, announced that 13th edition of the Miss Supranational competition would return to Nowy Sacz in the Lesser region in June and July, and the final night would be held on 15 July 2022.

 Presenters

 Anita Nneka Jones returned as host and joined by Martin Fitch, with backstage coverage by Ivan Podrez.